catchhariharan/mqtt_sensors/esp8266_sensors_mqtt/README.md

 Features of this project.

 1. Customizable Wifi

-  a.
+1.a.
 Included Tzapu Wifi Manager to make this device portable.

-  b.
+1.b.
 Device can be configured with push button (press > 3000ms) to re-start and configure new AP

 2. OTA
-  a.
-Included hallard/EspMQTTClient, changed qos to 1. (file is local here)
+2.a.
+Included hallard/EspMQTTClient, changed qos to 1. (file is local here) 2.b.

-  b.
 In browser type http://esp8266client.local

-  c.
+2.c.
 Username is MQTT username and MQTT password

-  d.
+2.d.
 OTA can be performed using Firmware update

 3. Modular design with different C++ files